 Information about Prednisolone

-Prednisolone is used in the treatment of severe allergic reaction, allergic disorders, asthma, rheumatic disorder, skin disorders, eye disorders and nephrotic syndrome.
+Prednisolone is used in the treatment of severe allergic reactions, allergy symptoms, asthma, rheumatic disorder, skin disorders, eye disorders and nephrotic syndrome.

 How prednisolone works

 Prednisolone belongs to a group of medicines called as glucocorticosteroids.
-Prednisolone increases the level of corticosteroids which are already present in the body and helps to treat various inflammatory conditions.
-It has anti-inflammatory, metabolic, immune, and hormonal effects on the body..
+It increases the level of corticosteroids which are already present in the body and helps to treat various inflammatory conditions.
+It has anti-inflammatory, metabolic, immune, and hormonal effects on the body.

 Common side effects of prednisolone